-“I feel like my ex-spouse is trying to turn my son against me.
-Is there anything I can do?”
+“I feel like my ex-spouse is turning my son against me.
+What can I do?”

 Parental Alienation Syndrome (PAS) is an actual childhood disorder that arises almost exclusively in the context of child-custody disputes.
 It results from the combination of brainwashing by one parent against the other parent and the child’s own contributions to the disparagement of that parent.
 Alienating parents fall into three categories according to Douglas Darrell, a psychologist in Youngstown: